hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

      over particles using OpenMP threads, generally it does not hamper load balancing in a significant way.
 So, a sensible mix of MPI, OpenMP and the `balance` command can help you to fetch better performance from the same hardware.
-  4. In many MD problema, we need to deal with the calculation of electrostatic interactions.
+  4. In many MD problems, we need to deal with the calculation of electrostatic interactions.
 Unlike the pair forces, electrostatic interactions are long range by nature.
 To compute this long range interactions, very popular methods in MD are `ewald` and `pppm`.
 These long range solvers perform their computations in